 Shivers, furfriends!
 Winter in our new town is a wet and chilly season of short grey days, and spring can be rather soggy and squishy, too.
 We’ll be sharing the details of our new DIY dog coats, but first, there are a few important points of preparation, whether you are shopping or DIYing a dog coat.
-Here’s how to measure a dog for a jacket or coat (ready-made or DIY), customise the fit of a pattern, or create your own DIY dog coat pattern fitted to your pet.
+Here’s how to measure a dog for a coat or jacket (ready-made or DIY), customise the fit of a pattern, or create your own DIY dog coat pattern fitted to your pet.

 Making Our Own DIY Custom Fitted Dog Coats